|26th January |

 Ayaan Hirsi Ali - Somali-born Dutch MP

-Taslima Nasreen - exiled Bangladeshi writer, with fatwa issued
+Taslima Nasreen - exiled Bangladeshi writer, with fatwa issued ordering her execution

 Bernard-Henri Levy - French philosopher